yogonwa/NobelLM/README.md

 ✍️ Author
 Built by Joe Gonwa as a structured learning project in GenAI and RAG systems.
 Feedback, PRs, and suggestions are always welcome!

+## Testing
+Unit tests for extraction/parsing logic (e.g., HTML parsing, gender inference) are in `/tests/test_scraper.py`.
+Run `pytest` from the project root.